 Stephen Gaskin always maintained he was more of a beatnik than a hippie.
 Yet, wearing tie-dyes til the end, Gaskin was at the epicenter of the burst of spiritual energy that encircled the globe during the 1960's and 70's.
 A Marine Corp veteran of the Korean War, he was teaching in the English department at San Francisco State College when the hippies of Haight-Ashbury mushroomed into a worldwide counter-cultural phenomenon.

 What Gaskin started as an experimental evening discussion class with six students in 1968 grew into Monday Night Class which drew as many as 1500 people each week at a local rock venue.
 They meditated together in silence.
 Then Gaskin would deliver and extemporaneous talk on psychedelic spirituality before answering questions.
 Within three years, Gaskin and those who considered him to be their spiritual teacher had established an intentional community called the Farm in rural Tennessee.
-At it's peak it had about 1600 residents.
-They met together for meditation and a talk by Stephen weekly at Sunday Morning Service.
+Their cottage industries included a midwifery clinic, soy diary, publishing company, trucking company, and construction firm.
+At it's peak it had about 1600 residents and had generated several satellite communities spread across the country.
+On the Farm, continuing in the tradition of Monday Night Class, the community met together for meditation and a talk by Stephen weekly at Sunday Morning Service.

 High Times -- With or Without Drugs